l-rossi/is-with-nlp-implicit-subject/README.md

 ## Running

-Please use the root folder as your working directory.
-When executing the script, for example:
+Please use the root folder as your working directory, when executing the script, for example:

 ```console
 python ./src/main.py